OctopusDeploy/blog/blog/2022-q3/benefits-of-containerization/index.md

 - Redis: an open-source in-memory data structure store used as a database, cache, and message broker.
 - Alpine: a Linux distribution built around musl libc and BusyBox.

 Popular container images are often open-source and address a fundamental need in software applications, such as databases, web servers, or caches.
-These use cases are common to most software projects and tools have already been built to solve them.
+These use cases are common to most software projects and tools have already been built to address them.

 If you're starting a software project, you don't want to reinvent the wheel and figure out how to build a  relational database or webserver by yourself - and containerization means you don't have to!
 The power of containerization helps developers build on existing solutions to solve new problems.